Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: System Design

 \subsection{Data Batching}

-Batching is another technique Ancilia implement to better utilize hardware resources.
+Batching is another technique Ancilia implements to better utilize hardware resources.
 Generally, batching is able to greatly increase the throughput of a system at the cost of end-to-end latency.
-However, many high-level tasks (e.g. action recognition, anomaly detection) require multiple video frames worth of input data (often called a window) before the can start processing, so the latency that would be incurred by batching input frames is already inherent in these high-level task, as long as the frame batch and high-level task window are of the same size.
+However, many high-level tasks (e.g. action recognition, anomaly detection) require multiple video frames worth of input data (often called a window) before they can start processing, so the latency that would be incurred by batching input frames is already inherent in these high-level task, as long as the frame batch and high-level task window are of the same size.
+In other words, if a high-level task needs $X$ number of frames before it can start processing, having a batch size of $X$ frames will ensure the task gets all the frames it needs simultaneously, incurring no additional latency for the task.
+If the window size of the high-level task is larger than the batch size multiple batches will be needed to be processed to receive output from the high-level task.
 Further, as frame batching ultimately increases the throughput, the end-to-end latency is decreased when compared processing each frame sequentially.
 While object detection works on entire frames, all other neural networks in Ancilia work off individual objects.
 These objects are batched together before being input to the network, greatly increasing hardware utilization.
 There can be multiple object batches within a single frame batch, based on how many of the relevant objects are detected in the video.